6OP-DX module development Blog

 • Drop-down menu (by using MENU button) is operational, but many features are, at the moment disabled/grayed.
 Only all three INITs are 100% operational. :wink: “Preferences…” page is ready for implementation (frame is ready, but… empty at the moment).

 • No more left mouse click over Ohmer logo.
-Instead, while the “Preferences” page is visible, by turning left continuous encoder this changes the touchscreen brightness (more steps).
+Instead, while the “Preferences” page is visible, by turning left continuous encoder this changes the touchscreen brightness (more “steps” for fine brightness setting).

 • Few “cosmetic” enhancements & fixes on touchscreen.